bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

-In larger projects  you'll have more situations like this [depicted on source code].
+In larger projects you'll have more situations like this (depicted on source code).
 Handling them this way hides some conscious decisions deeper in the code.
-What I can suggest in this example is creating a new error and return instead.
+What I can suggest in this example is creating a new error and return it instead.

 ```go
 var ErrEmptyResult = errors.New("the result is zero")